GRAPHIC-Take Five: Trade war whiplash and other market themes for the week ahead

 - FACTBOX-Not so sterling: a history of UK currency crises - Bank of England cuts growth forecasts as Brexit and global worries mount

-Reporting by Jennifer Ablan in New York, Vidya Ranganathan in Singapore, Josephine Mason, Marc Jones and Tommy Wilkes in London Compiled by Karin Strohecker Editing by Peter Graff
+Reporting by Jennifer Ablan in New York, Vidya Ranganathan in Singapore, Josephine Mason, Marc Jones and Tommy Wilkes in London Compiled by Karin Strohecker Editing by Peter Graff, Larry King